-We now look more closely at the extensive margin in Fig. 7.
-The panel E is the model prediction of the measure of entrants as a function of country per capita income while the panel F is the actual data.
+panel F is the actual data.
 The model correctly predicts a positive relationship between the two, but there is slightly less variation in the model predictions than there is in the data.
-In addition, we also check the relationship between firm sales, prices and quality with market size (measured by the product of population and wage) and plot those positive relationships simulated by the model in Fig. A.2 in Appendix E.
+In addition, we also check the relationship between firm sales, prices and quality with market size (measured by the product of population and wage) and plot those positive relationships simulated by the model in Figure A.2 in Appendix E.

-5.2.
-Welfare discussion
+5.2 Welfare Discussion